 Seville Cathedral is an imposing sight, located in the heart of the city just a few minutes walk from the Guadalquivir River.
 The construction lasted for well over a century, the idea of city elders at the time was to “ to build the grandest and most magnificent Cathedral that people will think us mad”.
 The stunning central Nave rises well over 40 meters and is flanked by 80 side chapels.
 The Basilica was built on the site of the Aljama mosque from the Moorish dynasty which dates back to the 12th century.

 45. Plaza Mayor Madrid

-The Plaza Mayor is a hug square located in central Madrid and is a popular meeting point for locals and visitors alike.
-Originally called the Plaza del Arrabal it later changed its name to Plaza Mayor and is a stones throw away from another famous square, namely the Puerta del Sol.
+The Plaza Mayor is a huge square located in central Madrid and is a popular meeting point for locals and visitors alike.
+Originally called the Plaza del Arrabal it later changed its name to Plaza Mayor and is a stone's throw away from another famous square, namely the Puerta del Sol.

-The Plaza Mayor design has symmetrical and uniformed architectural style surrounded by 237 balconies, nine entrance ways, a bronze statue of King Phillip III and ornate gardens.
+The Plaza Mayor design has a symmetrical and uniformed architectural style surrounded by 237 balconies, nine entrance ways, a bronze statue of King Phillip III, and ornate gardens.

 No visit to Madrid would not be complete without a trip to the Plaza Mayor where visitors are treated to a unique atmosphere, some great little eateries and some fine architecture.
 Not to be missed on your next trip to Spain’s capital.

 46. Las Ramblas Boulevard Barcelona